Harika-SVL/IAM-CloudFormation/notes.md

 * This represents expressing infra as a Desired state and let the IaC tool do the rest
 * Popular IaC tools
     * Terraform
-    * Cloud Formation
+    * CloudFormation
     * ARM Templates
     * Azure Bicep

-### AWS Cloud formation
+### AWS CloudFormation

-* AWS Cloudformation, allows us to express the desired state in `JSON or YAML` format and when executed (Created stack) will create infra
+* AWS CloudFormation, allows us to express the desired state in `JSON or YAML` format and when executed (Created stack) will create infra
 * Workflow :
     * Author a template
     * upload to s3 directly or indirectly